 By exploring the history of Indian Residential Schools and their relationship to the Christian mission, David Gyeong Han provides a critical examination of the role of Christianity in the colonization and oppression of Indigenous peoples in Canada.
 The book is an important contribution to the ongoing conversation about the history and legacy of Indian Residential Schools and the role of Christianity in their creation and perpetuation.

 During the colonial period, prompted by the expansion ambitions of Western Europe, the system represented by the rapid assimilation of colonies and the policy of Christianization was the Indian Residential School.
-At the same time, the primary framework of racial thinking of Western Europeans was influenced by social Darwinism and influenced background on the basis of Christian missionary policy and practice.
+At the same time, the primary framework of Western Europeans’ racial thinking was influenced by social Darwinism and influenced background based on Christian missionary policy and practice.
 Most Indian Residential Schools were run by Christian denominations or churches that had been allocated government funds.
-The Indigenous students who went to residential school first came across Christianity there.
-Also, Christian religious education was an important part of the school curriculum.
+The Indigenous students who went to residential schools first came across Christianity there.
+Also, Christian religious education was an essential part of the school curriculum.
 However, the Christianization of students through residential schools resulted in mixed outcomes, contrary to the expectations of the missionary policy of boarding schools.
-The discussions in this study are to study the impact of the Indian Residential School in the formation of a Christian understanding among the Nuu-chah-nulth people.
-The primary question addressed is ‘How do historical encounter and experience from colonial residential school influence their understanding of Christianity?’
-Since its first establishment in the mid-1800s, Indigenous peoples in Canada attended residential schools over a hundred years, and their Christian identities were formed and influenced by their experience of their residential schools.
+The discussions in this study are to study the impact of the Indian Residential School on the formation of a Christian understanding among the Nuu-chah-nulth people.
+The primary question addressed is ‘How do historical encounter and experience from colonial residential schools influence their understanding of Christianity?’
+Since its first establishment in the mid-1800s, Indigenous peoples in Canada have attended residential schools for over a hundred years.
+Their Christian identities were formed and influenced by their experience in their residential schools.

 Herbert Spencer, 1820-1903